Deathstroke5467/DEAL-Lib/readme.md

 ## pack_install
 pack_install is a script designed to first check and then install a package or a list of packages!
-Often times people just apt-get and a package could already be installed wasting time, processing, and sometimes just giving a messy output.
+Often times people just apt-get and a package could already be installed wasting time, processing, and sometimes just spamming the terminal.

 This is even more important since pack_install's principle feature is to be able to install a list of packages, and does so using the newer Debian /etc/apt/sources.list.d and /etc/apt/preferences.d systems.

-Currently this script must be edited and has been copied directly from one of my projects, a dynamic version for use with the repo_add function will be added soon!

 ### Use